 I’m sure you’ve heard the stories of drivers in fast-food lines who randomly pay for the customer behind them.
 Another thought is to head to Walgreens and buy a stack of $5 Starbucks gift cards.
 Pass them out to strangers, leave one anonymously for a coworker having a bad day, or donate a card to a shelter.

 5. Bake messages of gratitude into your Thanksgiving dinner rolls.

-10. Make a count-your-blessings tree.
+10. Make a thankful pumpkin.